OpenBCI/Ultracortex/Mark_III_Nova_REVISED/README.md

 These are the pieces that comprise one full electrode unit:
 ![image](image_assets/electrode_hardware_parts.jpg)

 First, slide a **Machine Screw (2-56 Thread, 3/4" Length)** through the FRI electrode and guide it into the ELECTRODE_HOLDER.
+For channel 1 and channel 2 you may use flat electrodes since these elctrodes will be on your forehead where there is no hair.

 ![image](image_assets/insertscrew.jpg)